TrudAX/TRUDScripts/Performance/AX Technical Audit.md

   - [Blocking in AX](#blocking-in-ax)
   - [Auto sorting for a view-based forms](#auto-sorting-for-a-view-based-forms)

-# Getting information about the system
+# Get information about the system

 ## Database size